 Live by value fulfillment and practice idealism.
-In other words, determine the qualities of being and creation you value most, your ideals, and actualize them to the best of your ability.
-WE are the change we are waiting for!
+In other words, determine the qualities of being and creation you value most, your ideals, and actualize them to the best of your ability or, do the best you can with what you know and learn more to do better.
+Be the change you love to see in yourself and the world!

 “We are not human beings having a spiritual experience.
 We are spiritual beings having (creating) a human experience.” – Pierre Teilhard de Chardin